retrouser955/pro-music-bot/README.md

 2. create a new moniter with the type HTTPS
 3. give it a name :)
 4. done! you can now close replit

+## Kinda not really important

+To get emoji access.
+Add your bot to https://discord.gg/GZQVg6Wqs6